XIM-GSAPP/XIM-GSAPP-Fa20/Solar Proxy/solarProxy.md

 <b> Troubleshooting </b>

-Make sure to properly load the context as it is crucial for to test visibility quality
+Make sure to link to the right EPW first.

-If you don't already have the Visibility Quality Tool, please add to your library for easy usage.
+Please add relevant plugins to your library for easy usage.

 <!--add a list your downloadable links below with "link " appended to the beginning.
 You should have sample rhino + grasshopper files and a legend-->